 There are some common questions which go along with revoking a will or trust, but one of the most asked is whether or not revoking the will or trust revives a prior one.
 The answer to this question is “probably not.”
 When setting up your estate planning needs, your attorney will likely help you create a will.
 If you decide to make changes and create a new will later, the previous version is no longer in effect.

 Where the confusion lies is if the later will is then revoked.
 Many people assume the previous version of the will is simply reinstated.
 This is often not the case.
 Some places are considered “no revival” jurisdictions wherein the earlier version is not automatically revived.
 CA Probate Code Section 6123 deals with that specific issue.
 Revocation of a later will does not reinstate an earlier will unless the testator intended that the earlier will be reinstated.
-It may be necessary to have a Calabasas or Beverly Hills wills and trust lawyer lay out options for re-signing or republishing the first will.
+It may be necessary to have a Woodland Hills or Beverly Hills wills and trust lawyer lay out options for re-signing or republishing the first will.

-Estate planning law is constantly undergoing changes, so the best option for those in Calabasas and Beverly Hills and surrounding areas is typically to contact an attorney to find out precisely what steps need to be taken to ensure your true wishes will be followed.
+Estate planning law is constantly undergoing changes, so the best option for those in Woodland Hills and Beverly Hills and surrounding areas is typically to contact an attorney to find out precisely what steps need to be taken to ensure your true wishes will be followed.
 While it may seem obvious to you what you want, keep in mind it can be far less clear to your grieving loved ones who are left behind.

 Additionally, if a new will is revoked and a previous one has not been automatically revived, then the courts will need to step in just as if you never had a will at all.
 Even if you worked with an attorney to outline your wishes, without the signed, active document, your estate can end up being distributed based on the law of intestacy (closest living relatives) instead of your true wishes.